DFE-Digital/pageobjects-testing-infrastructure/README.md

 - By reducing coupling to test tools in Pages and Tests allows sharing Pages among different types of tests (Presentation layer tests, Integration Tests, EndToEnd tests)

-- Demonstrate patterns for reuseable PageModels using PageComponents and [GDSComponents](https://design-system.service.gov.uk/components/) as they should be used as the building blocks for all CivilService web applications
+- Demonstrate patterns for reuseable PageModels using PageComponents.

 ## Common terms and abstractions

-- `IDocumentQueryClientProvider`
 - `IDocumentQueryClient`
 - `PagePartBase`
 - `IPageFactory`